-- The proposed development: - o satisfies the relevant requirements of clause 67 of the Deemed Provisions; - o supports the vision, objectives and relevant character statement in the ACP; - o supports the relevant character area objectives in the schedule; and - o satisfies the other development requirements of the schedule and the ACP. - The additional height and/or plot ratio will not have a significant adverse effect on the occupiers or users of the development, the inhabitants of the locality or the likely future development of the locality. - The development is of an exceptional standard of design and makes a unique contribution to the built form of the character area, having due regard to the advice of the local government's nominated Design Review Panel or other suitably qualified consultants. - Provided that the above pre requisite requirements are met, a public benefit contribution to the value of the additional plot ratio (calculated in accordance with the methodology contained in Schedule 9B and outlined below) above the applicable base building height or plot ratio limit (whichever is the greater amount of additional plot ratio) is provided.
+- The proposed development: - o satisfy the relevant requirements of clause 67 of the Deemed Provisions; - o support the vision, objectives and relevant character statement in the ACP; - o support the relevant character area objectives in the schedule; and - o satisfy the other development requirements of the schedule and the ACP. - The additional height and/or plot ratio will not have a significant adverse effect on the occupiers or users of the development, the inhabitants of the locality or the likely future development of the locality. - The development is of an excellent or exceptional standard of design in accordance with the relevant requirements of Element 7 of the schedule. - Provided that the above pre requisite requirements are met, a public benefit contribution to the value of the additional plot ratio (calculated in accordance with the methodology contained in Schedule 9B and outlined below) above the applicable base building height or plot ratio limit (whichever is the greater amount of additional plot ratio) is provided.